longviewsystems/tfc-azurerm-windows-vm/README.md

 ## Overview

-This module provisions a Linux virtual machine in Azure for ServiceNow + TF Cloud integration demo.
+This module provisions a Windows virtual machine in Azure for ServiceNow + TF Cloud integration demo.

 <!-- BEGINNING OF PRE-COMMIT-TERRAFORM DOCS HOOK -->
 ## Requirements